Trino11/taps_backend/readme.md

 ## Native

-To run the project directly with node, you will need to
+To run the project directly with Node, you will need to
 - Clone the repository
-- Configure the .env variables creating a `.env` file on the root, and using the [Enviorment Variables](#enviorment-variables)
+- Configure the .env variables creating a `.env` file on the root, and using the [Enviorment Variables](#using-env-file)
 - Install node dependences using `npm install`
 - Build the project using `tsc` if you have TypeScript installed globally, or `npm run build` if not.
 - The command `npm start` will start the app in developer mode.